broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### What does it return as output?

-The following files are stored in the workspace Google bucket and links to the files are written to the sample_set data table:
+The following files are stored in the workspace workflow execution bucket under Data>Files, or the google bucket specified in the inputs.

 - Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
 - Size of output VCF files in MB